cortex-lab/Suite2P/README.md

 ### I. Introduction ###

-This is a complete automated pipeline for processing two-photon Calcium imaging recordings.
-It is very simple, very fast and yields a large set of active ROIs.
+This is a complete, automated pipeline for processing two-photon Calcium imaging recordings.
+It is simple, fast and yields a large set of active ROIs.
 A GUI further provides point-and-click capabilities for refining the results in minutes.
 The pipeline includes the following steps

 1) X-Y subpixel registration --- using a version of the phase correlation algorithm and subpixel translation in the FFT domain.
 If a GPU is available, this completes in 20 minutes per 1h of recordings at 30Hz and 512x512 resolution.

-2) SVD decomposition --- this provides the basis for a number of pixel-level visualization tools.
+2) SVD decomposition --- this provides the input to cell detection and accelerates the algorithm.

-3) Cell detection --- using clustering methods in a low-dimensional space of the fluorescence activity.
-The pixel clustering algorithm directly provides a positive mask for each ROI identified and stands in contrast to more "black-box" methods that have been previously proposed.
-The mask is used to weigh the pixels of the ROI before taking the average over pixel ROIs.
+3) Cell detection --- using clustering methods in a low-dimensional space.
+The clustering algorithm provides a positive mask for each ROI identified, and allows for overlaps between masks.

+4) Signal extraction --- by default, all overlapping pixels are discarded when computing the signal inside each ROI, to avoid using "demixing" approaches, which can be biased.
+The neuropil signal is also computed independently for each ROI, as a weighted pixel average, pooling from a large area around each ROI, but excluding all pixels assigned to ROIs during cell detection.
+The neuropil subtraction coefficient is estimated by maximizing the skewness of F - coef*Fneu (F is the ROI signal, Fneu is the neuropil signal).
+The user is encouraged to also try varying this coefficient, to make sure that any scientific results do not depend crucially on it.

-4) Manual curation --- the output of the cell detection algorithm can be visualized and further refined using the included GUI.
+5) Manual curation --- the output of the cell detection algorithm can be visualized and further refined using the included GUI.
 The GUI is designed to make cell sorting a fun and enjoyable experience.
+It also includes an automatic classifier that gradually refines itself based on the manual labelling provided by the user.
+This allows the automated classifier to adapt for different types of data, acquired under different conditions.

-5) Spike deconvolution --- cell and neuropil traces are further processed to obtain an estimate of spike times and spike "amplitudes".
-The amplitudes here are understood as proportional to the number of spikes in a burst/bin.
-Under low SNR conditions, the deconvolution is still useful for temporally-localizing responses, and for providing an estimate of the neuropil contamination coefficient (estimated together, see paper for how this works).
+6) Spike deconvolution --- cell and neuropil traces are further processed to obtain an estimate of spike times and spike "amplitudes".
+The amplitudes are proportional to the number of spikes in a burst/bin.
+Even under low SNR conditions, where transients might be hard to identify, the deconvolution is still useful for temporally-localizing responses.
+The cell traces are corrected using the ICA-derived neuropil contamination coefficients, and baselined using the minimum of the overly-smoothed trace.

 ### II.
 Getting started ###

 The toolbox runs in Matlab (+ one mex file) and currently only supports tiff file inputs.
 To begin using the toolbox, you will need to make local copies (in a separate folder) of two included files: master_file and make_db.
 It is important that you make local copies of these files, otherwise updating the repository will overwrite them (and you can lose your files).
 The make_db file assembles a database of experiments that you would like to be processed in batch.
 It also adds per-session specific information that the algorithm requires such as the number of imaged planes and channels.
 The master_file sets general processing options that are applied to all sessions included in make_db, UNLESS the option is over-ridden in the make_db file.
 The global and session-specific options are described in detail below.

 For spike deconvolution, you need to run mex -largeArrayDims SpikeDetection/deconvL0.c (or .cpp under Linux/Mac)

+Below we describe the outputs of the pipeline first, and then describe the options for setting it up, and customizing it.
+Importantly, almost all options have pre-specified defaults.
+Any options specified in master_file in ops0 overrides these defaults.
+Furthermore, any option specified in the make_db file (experiment specific) overrides both the defaults and the options set in master_file.
+This allows for flexibility in processing different experiments with different options.
+The only critical option that you'll need to set is ops0.diameter, or db(N).diameter.
+This gives the algorithm the scale of the recording, and the size of ROIs you are trying to extract.
+We recommend as a first run to try the pipeline after setting the diameter option.
+Depending on the results, you can come back and try changing some of the other options.

+Note: some of the options are not specified in either the example master_file or the example make_db file.
+These are usually more specialized features.

+### III.
+Outputs. ###

+The output is a struct called dat which is saved into a mat file in ResultsSavePath using the same subfolder structure, under a name formatted like F_M150329_MP009_2015-04-29_plane1.
+It contains all the information collected throughout the processing, and contains the ROI and neuropil traces in Fcell and FcellNeu, and whether each ROI j is a cell or not in stat(j).iscell. stat(j) contains information about each ROI j and can be used to recover the corresponding pixels for each ROI in stat.ipix.
+The centroid of the ROI is specified in stat as well.
+Here is a summary of where the important results are:

+cell traces are in dat.Fcell
+neuropil traces are in dat.FcellNeu manual, GUI overwritten "iscell" labels are in dat.cl.iscell

+stat(icell) contains all other information:
+iscell: automated label, based on anatomy
+neuropilCoefficient: neuropil subtraction coefficient, based on maximizing the skewness of the corrected trace (ICA)
+st: are the deconvolved spike times (in frames)
+c:  are the deconvolved amplitudes
+kernel: is the estimated kernel

 ### III.
 Input-output file paths ###